samsquire/inequality-solver/README.md

 You have three objects and A must appear before B and C might be on the right of B.

+It should be clear that the second argument doesn't do any thing, it's just to make things clearer.
 ```

 var Problem = require('inequality-solver').Problem;